 The report was published in the Journal of Wildlife Diseases, 45(2), 2009, pp. 355–362.
-The report was authored by Brynie Kaplan Dau including contributors, Jay Holcomb of IBRRC, Kirsten V. K. Gilardi and Michael H. Ziccardi of UC Davis’ Wildlife Health Center.
+The report was authored by Brynie Kaplan Dau including contributors, Jay Holcomb of Bird Rescue, Kirsten V. K. Gilardi and Michael H. Ziccardi of UC Davis’ Wildlife Health Center.

-The highest prevalence of fishing gear–related injury in gulls was documented in the Los Angeles/Orange County region (16.1%), whereas the highest prevalences in pinnipeds (elephant and harbor seals) were seen in the San Diego region (3.7%).
+The highest prevalence of fishing gear–related injury in gulls was documented in the Los Angeles/Orange County region (16.1%), whereas the highest prevalence is in pinnipeds (elephant and harbor seals) were seen in the San Diego region (3.7%).

 To reduce risk of injury and death for coastal marine wildlife and people, the SeaDoc Society, a marine ecosystem health program of the University of California Davis Wildlife Health Center, launched the California Lost Fishing Gear Recovery Project in 2005.
 To date, more than 11 tons of lost fishing gear have been removed from near shore marine waters surrounding the Channel Islands, and hundreds of pounds of recreational fishing gear (such as fishing line and hooks, tackle, and ropes) have been cleaned off public-access fishing piers.

-To prevent the reaccumulation of discarded gear at these piers, monofilament disposal stations have been established on many coastal public piers.
+To prevent the accumulation of discarded gear at these piers, mono-filament disposal stations have been established on many coastal public piers.